You are here

 Portrait Monument to Pioneers of Suffrage Movement

 Among the most hallowed ground in our democracy, the U.S. Capitol Rotunda displays statues depicting past presidents like Washington and Lincoln, as well as a trio of significant women suffragists.
 This 14,000-pound monument immortalizes Elizabeth Cady Stanton, one of the first women to demand the right to vote, Susan B. Anthony, who proposed the Amendment that would pass after her death, and Lucretia Mott, a Quaker preacher who fought for women’s equality in the 1800s.
 The National Woman's Party presented the monument as a gift to the Capitol, which was accepted and unveiled during what would’ve been Anthony’s 101st birthday in 1921.
-The Capitol Visitor Center offers a Votes For Women Tour from Monday through Saturday at 1 p.m., in which guests can discover stories of the women who set the stage for equality, the many voices of the Women’s Suffrage Movement, and the voices of the generations of women who followed.
+While the Capitol Visitor Center has suspended all tours, including the Votes For Women Tour usually running Monday through Saturday at 1 p.m., guests are able to listen in to the Votes for Women Tour Podcast, in which guests can discover stories of the women who set the stage for equality, the many voices of the Women’s Suffrage Movement, and the voices of the generations of women who followed.

 First Street NE, Washington, DC 20515